-So here are 3 Editing Tips from a Woodcarver:
+So Here are 3 Helpful Tips from Self-Editing for Fiction Writers:

 1: Characterization and Exposition

 As writers, we can be tempted to tell our readers everything we want them to know upfront.
 We want to make sure they have the information they need to enjoy our stories.
 However, if we try to stuff all those details into long paragraphs of narration, our readers disconnect.
 It’s better to let them learn about our characters and settings bit by bit.
 Giving information gradually draws readers in and allows them to make their own conclusions.

 Browne and King suggest ways to reveal our characters naturally through dialogue and actions.
 When they come to discussing settings and world-building, they write:

 “Bear in mind that this kind of background is really characterization, only what’s being characterized is a culture rather than a person.
 And as was the case with characterization, readers can best learn about your locations and backgrounds not through lengthy exposition but by seeing them in real life,” (pp. 35).